evoltriet/achievements/README.md

 The files are organized as evidence of growth across technical learning, applied ML, and presentation work.
 They are not meant to be executed like a software project.

-## Broader Context

-Broader resume materials also reference filed patents and other AI review-board or innovation work.
-Those are part of the professional background, but they are not stored as repo artifacts here, so they are not listed as repository contents.